-HOLUBAR BOOK: My long-awaited book about the history of Holubar was published late October 2009.
+HOLUBAR BOOK: My long-awaited book about the history of Holubar was published late October 2009 and revised in 2013.
 It's the third book in my History of Gear series.
-It was recently honored as one of the year's best "Local History" books at Chautauqua in Boulder, Colorado, and given a rave review by famous Gear Tester Larry Amkraut....Click here to go to a Book Review.
-Or you can Click here to go to page bottom, where you'll be able to view a Book Preview and order it if you like it.
-At page bottom, you click on the obvious "Hot Box"-- this will show you a miniature-sized, free 15 page PDF preview, and from there you can access a full-resolution preview, as well as my other History of Gear books.
-And of course you will be able to order any of them.
+It was honored as one of the year's best "Local History" books at Chautauqua in Boulder, Colorado, and given a rave review by famous Gear Tester Larry Amkraut....Click here to go to a Book Review.
+Or you can Click here to go to page bottom.
+At page bottom, you click on the link provided.
 (French) Mon dernier livre de la série historique de train est sur la montagne Holubar du Colorado.
 Mon éditeur fait un bon travail d'expédition internationale.
 Allez au bas de la page où vous pouvez cliquer sur le lien dans site Web l'éditeur de mon.....My first book in the series was about Frostline Kits ( Please visit my FROSTLINE PAGE (click here) .)
 The second one was about GERRY Mountain Sports (click here)-- ("GERRY, To Live in the Mountains") .....A fourth book has recently be released; it's about the very early days of one of the 1960s company that made it big, and is still a very prominent name.
 I'm referring to MSR of Seattle/Tacoma, USA, Mountain Safety Research).
 The title is "MSR, Defying Tradition."
 SLACKLINES AND BOULDERING AND SLACK LINES AND SLACK-LINING SPORT.

 THE HOLUBARS: Immediately after World War II, Colorado was a ripe market for a business targeted to mountaineers and skiers.
 In Boulder, Colorado, Alice and Roy Holubar officially opened for business in 1947 by purchasing a business license....
 Roy was also known as LeRoy Holubar.
 He and Alice had met as Juniors in High School, and were fellow students at Colorado University (CU).
 LeRoy graduated in 1936 in engineering and taught there until the demands of Holubar Mountaineering became too great in the later 1960s.